THE VEGAN MOVEMENT

 Most people grew up consuming animals and animal products, and have continued to do so for their entire lives because of family traditions, ingrained cultural habits, convenience, and sensory pleasures.

-However, most people also sustain a core value that harming and killing animals for taste pleasure (or for any kind of trivial gratification) is wrong.
-Abundant evidence exists that the animal agriculture industry inflicts horrendous, prolonged pain and misery on these animals, but from childhood most of us have been duped by relentless propaganda from the meat, dairy, and egg industries, which has manipulated us into ignoring what happens to the sentient beings who suffer and die to create and become “food.”
+However, most people also sustain a core value that abusing and killing animals for taste pleasure (or for any kind of trivial gratification) is wrong.
+Abundant evidence exists that the meat, dairy, and egg industries inflict horrendous, prolonged pain and misery on these animals, but from childhood most of us have been duped by relentless propaganda from these industries, which has manipulated us into ignoring what happens to the sentient beings who suffer and die to create and become “food.”

 American psychologist Leon Festinger proposed the theory of cognitive dissonance in the 1950s.
 Research shows that when people have a core belief or value, and they are then presented with new information that conflicts with that core belief or value, they tend to reject the new information and cling to their original core belief or value—even if the new information is rational, readily available, irrefutably backed up by concrete evidence, and right in front of their eyes!

-For most people, it is too problematic to make the connection between the living, emotional animals who suffered, and the objectified “food,” the neatly packaged and prepared flesh, organs, and bodily secretions of those animals who endured misery and torture before they were killed.
+For most people, it is too problematic to make the connection between the living, emotional animals who suffer, and the objectified “food,” the neatly packaged and prepared flesh, organs, and bodily secretions of those animals who endured misery and torture before they were killed.
 Cognitive dissonance is a defense mechanism that prevents people from thinking about the animals at all.
-They subconsciously convince themselves that the “food” is an object rather than something derived from an emotional individual with a central nervous system and full self-awareness, who suffered immensely and then was slaughtered.
+They subconsciously convince themselves that the “food” is an object rather than something derived from an emotional individual with a central nervous system and full self-awareness and a desire to live, who suffered immensely and then was slaughtered.

 To avoid the moral dilemma of accepting responsibility for the suffering and slaughter of sentient beings, people will instinctively disassociate themselves from any emotional connection to the chickens, pigs, cows, turkeys, fish, sheep, ducks, and other animals, in order to reduce the intrinsic value of these animals, and to eliminate any ethical concern.

 But, of course, these animals who are exploited and killed for food are fundamentally no different from the dogs, cats, horses, parrots, and other traditional companion animals we choose to value and love.
-All of these animals seek attention and affection, form bonds with friends, care about their babies, feel emotions, can experience pain, and want to live.
+All of these animals seek attention and affection, experience emotions, form bonds with friends, care about their babies, can endure pain and misery, and want to live.

 Cognitive dissonance causes people to compartmentalize their ethics, as they desperately try to protect their original core belief or value (on a subconscious level).
 They rationalize, deny, disregard, and attack.
 The mental game is to convince themselves that there is actually no conflict at all, in order to remain comfortable rather than change their behavior to align with their genuine ethical beliefs.